Dear readers of ADxS.org, please forgive the disruption.

 2. Effect of aldosterone

-• Conveys feeling of thirst
+• Conveys a feeling of thirst

 • Regulation of blood pressure (significant)